Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 - DORA metrics (delivery cycle time, change failure rate): unchanged

-It's not an anomaly.
+This isn't an anomaly.
 The research is clear: individual productivity surges, but organizational throughput stagnates due to review bottlenecks.

 That's the trap.
 You can't just enable Claude Code and hope.
-You have to understand the bottleneck first, measure it, and fix it.

 The first rule of Claude Code adoption: fix your bottleneck before you scale.
 If reviews are the constraint, invest in async review practices.
 If architecture is, codify standards in CLAUDE.md and hooks.
 If testing is, automate gates.
 Then Claude Code multiplies everything downstream.